 Many of the duties that usually apply to safe discharge from hospital have been suspended by the emergency Coronavirus Act 2020.
 Our expert Community Care law solicitors answer your questions about what this means.

 NHS England introduced the discharge to assess pathway four years ago.
-It is about funding and supporting people to leave hospital when it is safe and appropriate to do so, and the assessment of longer term needs “in the right place” out of hospital.
-The pathways have been updated to manage quicker discharge processes during the pandemic, with an emphasis on requiring health and social care to work together.
+It is about funding and supporting people to leave hospital when it is safe and appropriate to do so, and arranging the assessment of longer term needs “in the right place” out of hospital.
+The pathways have been updated to facilitate quicker discharge processes during the pandemic, with an emphasis on requiring health and social care to work together.
+It is now mandatory for health and social services to follow the discharge to assess model.

 The Coronavirus Act 2020 has not suspended any of the requirements of the Mental Capacity Act 2005.
-Therefore any health and welfare decision, including when and where to discharge a client who lacks capacity, must still be made in their best interests
+Therefore any health and welfare decision, including when and where to discharge a person who lacks capacity, must still be made in their best interests.
+This means capacity and best interests assessments must take place in hospital, ideally by a trained social care professional.

 The Government guidance and action plans about discharge from hospital to care homes are under regular review.
 The current version is the DHSC Policy Paper “Covid-19: our action plan for adult social care” which was updated on 15 April 2020.
 This allows for symptomatic patients to be discharged to a care home provided that the care home can accommodate and isolate them for a period of 14 days.
 If this is not possible, the NHS will ask the Local Authority to secure alternative accommodation for the 14 day period, using the £1.3 billion enhanced discharge arrangement fund to pay for the alternative.
 The action plan recommends that people who tested negative on discharge from hospital should also be isolated in the care home setting for 14 days.